andrewhu02/cosi-103a/README.md

 * Team page with names, pictures, and short descriptions for each member
 * Grocery list which persists across page changes
 * User can add items, remove items, and clear the list
+* Cooking mode which can be activated on any recipe page, showing instructions on a large slideshow

 ## Setup